• Products

 Days to Complete Step: The maximum number of days you expect a team member to complete this step in your process.
 For example, perhaps you want Step D4: Root Cause to be done within 60 days.
 In that case, enter “60” for the Days to Complete Step.
 The default number of days is set to 30.
 If desired, you can set up Notifications to be sent to the responsible team member based on the Days to Complete Step.
 For example, if you set up a Notification to occur once the Days to Complete Step has passed, the team member responsible will get notification emails when their task is overdue.

-Default Responsibility: The name(s) of team members who are responsible for completing the tasks in this Workflow Step.
+Default Step Responsibility: The name(s) of team members who are responsible for completing the tasks in this Workflow Step.
 This is optional.
 You can enter the responsible team members directly on the FRACAS forms if you prefer.

 Only Step Responsibility Can Edit: When selected, only the team members with responsibility for this Workflow Step can make changes to the FRACAS data.